 Black Rock Trail is a 1.6 mile moderately trafficked loop trail located near Watertown, Connecticut that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash